The 10 best beaches of Formentera

 The beach is not very deep and varies with the tides, but the sea water is transparent wherever you decide to stop.
 The tourists who frequent it are heterogeneous but, you will happen to find several groups of families on holiday in Formentera with children as the facilities are greater than in other wilder parts of the island.

-If you prefer a more informal aperitif, we recommend the People kiosk, located at the end of Es Pujols beach.
+If you prefer a more casual place for a drink, we recommend the Nuu kiosk, located at the end of Es Pujols beach.
 You will literally be with your feet in the sand.
 Enjoying a “cerveza” (beer in Spanish) in front of the sea will be one of the best memories that you will carry in your heart.
-Another great option is to go to Tahiti Beach.
-This place, open from morning to evening, offers excellent white and red sangria at a very attractive price, and the atmosphere is informal and relaxed.
-Seeing is believing!

 Platja de Sa Roqueta e Platja de Ses Canyes